tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

     attribute, use [plot_permutation_importance](../../API/plots/plot_permutation_importance) instead.

 !!! warning
-    The RFE and rfecv strategies don't work when the solver is a [CatBoost](https://catboost.ai/) model due to incompatibility
+    The rfe and rfecv strategies don't work when the solver is a [CatBoost](https://catboost.ai/) model due to incompatibility
     of the APIs.